Associate Professor, School of City and Regional Planning

-Dr. Elliott conducts research on environmental dispute dynamics, the role of information and risk management in public decision processes, evaluating the effectiveness of dispute management processes and systems, and the impacts of collaborative decision making on civic culture.
+Elliott conducts research on environmental dispute dynamics, the role of information and risk management in public decision processes, evaluating the effectiveness of dispute management processes and systems, and the impacts of collaborative decision making on civic culture.
 These projects focus on understanding conflict and designing systems for promoting effective decision processes associated with environmental quality and sustainable urban development.
-Dr. Elliott also works extensively with public agencies, community groups and corporations to design decision processes to more effectively resolve multiparty conflicts.
+He also works extensively with public agencies, community groups and corporations to design decision processes to more effectively resolve multiparty conflicts.
 He has worked with cities and states throughout the east coast, and with national/international organizations such as the U.S. EPA, the U.S. Army Corps of Engineers, the National Park Service, the U.S. Council on Environmental Quality, the Carter Center, US AID and UNDP.
 Amongst other awards, he is recipient of the GT Outstanding Interdisciplinary Activity Award, the IACM Outstanding Book Award, and the Georgia Planning Association Merit Award.

 Associate Director, Center for Quality Growth and Regional Development